vendethiel/learnxinyminutes-docs/c++.html.markdown

 // Aspects of C++ that may be surprising to newcomers (and even some veterans).
 // This section is, unfortunately, wildly incomplete; C++ is one of the easiest
-// languages with which to shoot yourself in the foot.
+// languages with which you can shoot yourself in the foot.

 // You can override private methods! class Foo {